dakeryas/deadbeef-dr-meter/README.md

 would print a left-justified five-character wide DR value with two digits after the decimal point.

+### Number of parallel threads
-The number of DR computing threads can be changed via the `dr_meter.threads` variable.
+The maximum number of DR computing threads in the pool can be changed via the `dr_meter.threads` variable.